Skip to content

 Covid 19, Latinx Culture and Technology: Opportunities for Culturally Responsive Research

-August 2, 2021Maria J. Anderson-Coto Informed Commentary Leave a comment
+August 2, 2021Maria J. Anderson-Coto COVID-19 Series, Informed Commentary, Special Series Leave a comment

 As I ask my parents about their day over dinner, our connection freezes.
 Although it is frustrating, we end up